kitnil/awesome/README.md

 - [rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync) - Rhubarb Lip Sync is a command-line tool that automatically creates 2D mouth animation from voice recordings.
 You can use it for characters in computer games, in animated cartoons, or in any other project that requires animating mouths based on existing recordings.
 - [clipp](https://github.com/muellan/clipp) - easy to use, powerful & expressive command line argument parsing for modern C++ / single header / usage & doc generation
 - [argh](https://github.com/adishavit/argh) - Argh!
 A minimalist argument handler.
-- [taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) - Taskwarrior - Commandline Task Management
+- [taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior) - Taskwarrior - Command line Task Management
 - [fltrdr](https://github.com/octobanana/fltrdr) - A TUI text reader for the terminal.
 - [TextBoxes](https://github.com/MhLiao/TextBoxes) - TextBoxes: A Fast Text Detector with a Single Deep Neural Network
 - [stepmania](https://github.com/stepmania/stepmania) - Advanced rhythm game for Windows, Linux and OS X. Designed for both home and arcade use.